t-aevyz/aevyz.github.io/_posts/2017-03-30-Previewing-Your-Changes-Locally.md

 ![Right Click to Open in Terminal](/images/tutorial/open-in-terminal.png "An Example in the Antergos File Browser")

-When you have opened the directory in your Terminal Propmt, simply type in `bundle exec jekyll serve` and wait for your site to be built.
+When you have opened the directory in your Terminal Prompt, simply type in `bundle exec jekyll serve` and wait for your site to be built.
 Your folder should look like this:

 ![Terminal when Ruby is launched](/images/tutorial/jekyll-serve.png "After Executing Command")